Tom Mack

-Thomas Lee Mack (born November 1, 1943) is an American former professional football player who was an offensive guard for the Los Angeles Rams of the National Football League (NFL).
+Thomas Lee Mack (born November 1, 1943) is an American former professional football player who was a guard for the Los Angeles Rams of the National Football League (NFL).
 He was inducted into the Pro Football Hall of Fame in 1999.

-A native of Cleveland, Ohio, Mack played college football at the end and tackle positions at the University of Michigan from 1963 to 1965.
+A native of Cleveland, Ohio, Mack played college football as an end and tackle for the Michigan Wolverines from 1963 to 1965.
 He was a starter on the 1964 Michigan team that won the Big Ten Conference championship and defeated Oregon State in the 1965 Rose Bowl.
 He was selected as a first-team All-Big Ten player in 1965 and was inducted into the University of Michigan Athletic Hall of Honor in 2006.

-Mack was selected by the Rams with the second pick in the 1966 NFL Draft and played at the left guard position for the Rams for 13 seasons from 1966 to 1978.
+Mack was selected by the Rams with the second overall pick of the 1966 NFL draft and played at left guard for the Rams for 13 seasons from 1966 to 1978.
 During his NFL career, Mack played in 11 Pro Bowls and appeared in 184 consecutive games, 176 as a starter, over 13 seasons.

-Early years
+Early life

 Mack was born in 1943 in Cleveland, Ohio, and attended Cleveland Heights High School.
 He was the son of Ray Mack, a Cleveland native who played Major League Baseball as a second baseman from 1938 to 1947, including eight seasons with the Cleveland Indians.
 Mack became an Eagle Scout in 1960, and he later became a recipient of the Distinguished Eagle Scout Award.

-University of Michigan
+College career

-Mack enrolled at the University of Michigan in 1962 and played college football for Michigan Wolverines football teams from 1963 to 1965.
+Mack enrolled at the University of Michigan in 1962 and was a member of the Michigan Wolverines football team from 1962 to 1965.
 As a sophomore in 1963, he played at the end position and spent most of the season on the bench.
 After the 1963 season, Mack switched to the tackle position at the suggestion of Michigan coach Bump Elliott.
 Mack later referred to the position change as "the big break of my life," an opportunity that "turned my whole experience in terms of football around."

 As a junior, he started seven games at right tackle and won the Meyer Morton Award for the 1964 Michigan Wolverines football team that compiled a 9–1 record, outscored opponents 235–83, and defeated Oregon State in the 1965 Rose Bowl.
 As a senior, he started seven games at right tackle for the 1965 Michigan team, and he was selected by the Associated Press as a first-team tackle on the 1965 All-Big Ten Conference football team.
 Mack was inducted into the University of Michigan Athletic Hall of Honor in 2006.

 While attending Michigan, Mack was a member of Sigma Alpha Epsilon fraternity.